IMMM-SFA/tell/doc/source/user_guide.rst

 addition to being completely objective and reproducible, this method overcomes the limitations described above because it allows more than one BA to be mapped to a single county and also allows the geolocation of BAs to evolve over time. **tell** maps BA service territory annually from 2015-2019.
 The results of that mapping are contained in the .csv files below and are summarized graphically in the map.
-The spatial extent of each BA in 2019 is shown in the "Summary_Figure" link for each BA in the table above.
+The spatial extent of each BA in 2019 is shown in the link for each BA in the table above.

 .. image:: _static/Overlapping_Balancing_Authorities_Map.png
    :width: 900